My Favourite Warm-Up Drills for Anaerobic Sports

-Spend roughly 30 seconds – 1 minute foam rolling each of the major muscle groups that you will be using for your sport.
+Spend roughly 30 seconds – 1-minute foam rolling each of the major muscle groups that you will be using for your sport.
 Foam rolling helps promote blood flow to tissues and will allow for a temporary time increase for greater mobility to be obtained.

-If you are performing lower body anaerobic sports, then rolling your quads, hamstrings, glutes, and calves is a great start.
+If you are performing lower-body anaerobic sports, then rolling your quads, hamstrings, glutes, and calves is a great start.

-If you are performing a sport that requires upper body explosiveness, then rolling out your upper back, pecs, lats, will all be great ideas to help get you to your peak performance.
+If you are performing a sport that requires upper body explosiveness, then rolling out your upper back, pecs, and lats, will all be great ideas to help get you to your peak performance.

 - High Knees